matrix-org/synapse/docs/deprecation_policy.md

 -------

-It is important for system admins to have a clear understanding of the platform requirements of Synapse and deprecation policies so that they can effectively plan upgrading their infrastructure ahead of time.
+It is important for system admins to have a clear understanding of the platform requirements of Synapse and its deprecation policies so that they can effectively plan upgrading their infrastructure ahead of time.
 This is especially important in contexts where upgrading the infrastructure requires auditing and approval from a security team, or where otherwise upgrading is a long process.